ADM pursues big ag merger with grain trader Bunge: WSJ

-CHICAGO/CALGARY, Alberta (Reuters) - Top U.S. grains merchant Archer Daniels Midland Co (ADM.N) has proposed a takeover of Bunge Ltd (BG.N), the Wall Street Journal reported on Friday, a move that could set up a battle for Bunge with London-based rival Glencore Plc (GLEN.L).
+CHICAGO/CALGARY, Alberta (Reuters) - Top U.S. grains merchant Archer Daniels Midland Co (ADM.N) has proposed a takeover of Bunge Ltd (BG.N), The Wall Street Journal reported on Friday, a move that could set up a battle for Bunge with Swiss-based rival Glencore Plc (GLEN.L).

-Large grain traders which make money by buying, selling, storing, shipping and trading crops have struggled in recent years with the global oversupply.
-Thin margins have squeezed core commodity trading operations, including those of Bunge, ADM, Cargill Inc [CARG.UL] and Louis Dreyfus Co [AKIRAU.UL].
-Together the four are known as the “ABCDs.”
+Large grain traders that make money by buying, selling, storing and shipping crops have struggled in recent years with a global oversupply.
+Thin margins have squeezed core commodity trading operations, including those of ADM, Bunge, Cargill Inc [CARG.UL] and Louis Dreyfus Co [AKIRAU.UL].
+Together the four are known as the “ABCDs” and dominate the global grains trade.

 Consolidation is seen as one remedy.
-Glencore last year sought a tie-up with grains trader Bunge in what was viewed as start of a wave of consolidation in the industry.
+Glencore last year sought a tie-up with Bunge in what was viewed as a start of a wave of mergers and acquisitions in the industry.

 The Journal quoted unnamed sources as saying that ADM had made the approach and that details were unclear.